peyton-brown/Squid-Proxy-MariaDB-PHP-Signup/README.md

 ### Starting Squid:
 - systemctl stop squid

-### Create swap directories using -z, you will have to Ctrl+Z once you see "Removing PID file".
+### Create swap directories using -z, you will have to Ctrl+C once you see "Removing PID file".
 - squid -z

 ### Start the squid service & Enable the squid service to start automatically when the system boots: